 I tried the Vanilla Chai flavor, which is basically vanilla with nutmeg, cinnamon, and cardamom.
 And it was excellent.

 Mixability issues notwithstanding, it tasted smooth, sweet, and even a little creamy.
 Delicious with milk and while it was of course less enjoyable and less creamy with water, I was still pretty satisfied with the taste.
 (I should hope so, given it contains artificial sweeteners.)

-But what I do know is that it’s well-priced for any protein powder and that it’s more effective at appetite control than your standard cheap whey.
+FitMiss’s real strengths lie in the digestive enzymes and the appetite control — the potato extract is especially unusual and I did find this more satiating than your average whey.
 If appetite control and adding some protein is what you want from your supplement, this could be a good pick.

 Other Great Protein Powders Reviews

 - AllMax IsoFlex Whey Protein Review – Rating: 8/10

 - BulkSupplements Whey Protein Isolate Review – Rating: 8.5/10

 - Raw Grass Fed Whey Review – Rating: 8.1/10